wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.1.2 =
+Update highly recommended.
+Improvements to CPU and memory load of the plugin.

 = 2.1.1 =
 Update if you're experiencing problems with the current version.
 New feature for Premium: import Ziplist recipes.